webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 </syntaxhighlight>

 ==Loading the image programmatically==
-While that is very simple, there is a flaw - we have to add the image to the DOM first.
-However, we can load an image directly from a URL with a few lines of javascript.
+If the image we want to draw is not in the [[DOM]] already (we might not even want to add it), we can load an image directly from a URL with a few lines of javascript.

 <syntaxhighlight lang="javascript">
-// A wrapper function for the previous example function drawImage(img) {
-    var canvas  = document.createElement('canvas');
-    document.body.appendChild(canvas);

-    canvas.width  = img.width;
-    canvas.height = img.height;

-    var context = canvas.getContext('2d');
-    context.drawImage(img, 0, 0);
-}

-// Load an image, then draw
 function loadAndDrawImage(url)
 {
     // Create an image object.
 This is not attached to the DOM and is not part of the page.